Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Common lexical elements in the Turkic and Armenian, Greek, and Latin languages.

-If we talk about the Turkic-Indo-European lexical correspondences, then in many respects this area of linguistics remains still unexplored.
-The results of studies carried out by the graphic-analytical method allow us to look at the relationship between the Indo-European and Turkic languages in a new perspective.
-The work proposed here is only the first step of this approach and, of course, some part of the Turkic-Indo-European correspondences given is causal.
+Fatih Şengül in the cited work cites a dozen lexical correspondences between Turkic and Indo-European languages, which he attributes to the Scythian period.
+Still, some facts indicate that cultural and linguistic contacts between the Turkic people and Indo-Europeans began in Eastern Europe much earlier.
+The results of studies carried out by the graphic-analytical method allow us to look at the relationship between the Indo-European and Turkic languages from a new perspective.
+The work proposed here is only the first step of this approach, and, of course, some part of the Turkic-Indo-European correspondences given is causal.
 But the author considered it his duty to cite doubtful cases as well, for it is better to take into consideration all the possibilities than to immediately drop out something interesting or even important.
-Over time, when there will be other explanations for distinct matches, they will be excluded from the list.
-It should be borne in mind that the list was compiled only to confirm the European ancestral homeland of the Türks and is not an etymological reference book.
+Over time, when there are other explanations for distinct matches, they will be excluded from the list.
+It should be borne in mind that the list was compiled only to confirm the European ancestral homeland of the Turkic people and is not an etymological reference book.
 Unfortunately, many such “critics” who, having seen one or two erroneous cases, immediately cross out the entire list.
 This is no longer in the spirit of our time.

-The contacts between the ancient Türkic and Indo-European ethnoi continued after migration of both ethnic groups from the South Caucasus to Eastern Europe.
+The contacts between the ancient Türkic and Indo-European ethnoi continued after the migration of both ethnic groups from the South Caucasus to Eastern Europe.

 Arm acux “coal” – common Türkic očak/ očok “heart, fire-place” (Chuv vučax, Tur ocak a.o.), moreover Türkm čog, Tur şövg, Kaz šok, Uzb čůg “red-hot coal” a.o.